GNU Compiler Collection: History

 In late 1983, in an effort to bootstrap the GNU operating system, Richard Stallman asked Andrew S. Tanenbaum, the author of the Amsterdam Compiler Kit (also known as the Free University Compiler Kit), for permission to use that software for GNU.
-When Tanenbaum advised him that the compiler was not free, and that only the university was free, Stallman decided to work on a different compiler.
-His initial plan was to rewrite an existing compiler from Lawrence Livermore National Laboratory from Pastel to C with some help from Len Tower and others.
-Stallman wrote a new C front end for the Livermore compiler, but then realized that it required megabytes of stack space, an impossibility on a 68000 Unix system with only 64 KB, and concluded he would have to write a new compiler from scratch.
-None of the Pastel compiler code ended up in GCC, though Stallman did use the C front end he had written.
+When Tanenbaum advised him that the compiler itself was not free, but rather only the university, Stallman decided to work on a different compiler.
+His initial plan was to rewrite an existing compiler from Lawrence Livermore National Laboratory for the Pastel language, written in Pastel, with some help from Len Tower and others.
+Stallman wrote a new C front end for the Livermore compiler, but then realized that it required megabytes of stack space, an impossibility on a 68000 Unix system that didn't allow more than 64 KB of stack space, and concluded he would have to write a new compiler from scratch.
+None of the Pastel compiler code ended up in GCC, though Stallman did use the C front end he had written in Pastel.

 GCC was first released March 22, 1987, available by FTP from MIT.
 Stallman was listed as the author but cited others for their contributions, including Tower for "parts of the parser, RTL generator, RTL definitions, and of the Vax machine description", Jack Davidson and Christopher W. Fraser for the idea of using RTL as an intermediate language, and Paul Rubin for writing most of the preprocessor.
 Described as the "first free software hit" by Peter H. Salus, the GNU compiler arrived just at the time when Sun Microsystems was unbundling its development tools from its operating system, selling them separately at a higher combined price than the previous bundle, which led many of Sun's users to buy or download GCC instead of the vendor's tools.
 While Stallman considered GNU Emacs as his main project, by 1990 GCC supported thirteen computer architectures, was outperforming several vendor compilers, and was used commercially by several companies.